RoeyW/FTTP/README.md

 ## implementation
 - Download the datasets.
 - Pre-process the raw data with data_process.py.
 The process is used to divide the data into training sets for pre-trained models, samples for test time adaptation, and samples for validation in test time.
-Meanwhile, The process filters some useless features.
+Meanwhile, the process filters out some useless features.
 - Train the model from random initial models to obtain a pre-train model.
 And we store the pre-trained model in  the folder named savemodels
 - Run Fedtest_top2.py, the parameters used for test time adaptation are stored in utils.
 The results can be accessed via Tensorboard.